 And that is why Hebrews 1 says that when He had made sacrifice for our sins, He sat down.
 No priest ever sat down, never.
 There wasn't even a seat to sit on in the tabernacle because the work was never done.
 But Jesus sat down.
 The exaltation to the Father's right hand, to the place of honor and the place of majesty is the Father saying, "I am well pleased.
 I am well pleased."
 And so we are secure, beloved.

-We are secured by the first priestly act of Christ, His death on the cross, and by every other priestly work of intercession every time we sin and He intercedes on our behalf.
+We are secured by the first priestly act of Christ, His death on the cross, and by every other priestly work of intercession, every time we sin and He intercedes on our behalf.
 That's the first half of this great section.
-And let me just sum it up in a few words, what do we say to these things that we're eternally secure?
-Oh, somebody's gonna come along and say, "No, you're not.
-Boy, if you fall into sin over here you're gonna find that you're gonna lose it.
+And let me just sum it up in a few words.
+What do we say to these things, that we're eternally secure.
+Oh, somebody's going to come along and say, "No, you're not.
+Boy, if you fall into sin over here you're going to find that you're going to lose it.
 God'll let you God.
 Christ'll let you go.
-Satan'll get up there and he'll accuse you and God'll turn you lose."
+Satan'll get up there and he'll accuse you and God'll turn you loose."

+Let's pray.
 What a joy is ours tonight, Father, to learn Your Word.
 Oh, what wondrous things.
 Help us to hear these things as though they were water to a thirsty, dying person.
 May we hear them as living words from the mouth of the Spirit of God?
-May they fill our hearts with joy and praise.
-We, who take for granted this great salvation.
+May they fill our hearts with joy and praise, we, who take for granted this great salvation.

 Offer thanks that no one can ever successfully accuse you to God.
 No one can ever lay any charge against you that will stick.
 No one can ever successfully condemn you, because God is for you.
 And no one is greater than He.
 If you're not a Christian, come to Christ.
 Come to Christ.
 Open your heart to Him that you may know the security that He brings.

-And we know, Lord, that if we have that hope in us it really purifies us. for it fills our hearts with praise and humility, because we're so unworthy, and drives us to desire to return love to one who love us so greatly.
+And we know, Lord, that if we have that hope in us it really purifies us, for it fills our hearts with praise and humility, because we're so unworthy, and drives us to desire to return love to one who loves us so greatly.
 Bless every life.
 Bring to the prayer room those whose hearts are open.
-Cause us all to life lives of praise and worship to the one who has given us so much.
-We offer our praise and our thanks in the name of the Lord Jesus Christ, Amen.
+Cause us all to live lives of praise and worship to the one who has given us so much.
+We offer our praise and our thanks in the name of the Lord Jesus Christ.
+Amen.